CavernCrawlers/CavernCrawlers.github.io/TierThreeSpells.md

 - **Save:** Reflex 14+
 - **Components:** Gestures & Incantations

-The caster conjures a cone of elemental energy matching the rune used in casting the spell streaks forth.
+The caster conjures a cone of elemental energy matching the sigil used in casting the spell streaks forth.
 All targets within the cone must make a Reflex save or take 3d8 damage.
 Those who pass the save take half damage.

 *Upcasting*